Manta-Network/docs/docs/concepts/TrustedSetup.md

 * **Installing Rust**: To Do

 ### Downloading Client
-The client is hosted at [this repository](todo).
+The client is hosted at [this repository (TODO: Real link)](https://github.com/Manta-Network/manta-rs).
 Here are the steps you'll follow:
 1. **Clone Repository**: To Do
 2. **Build Client**: To Do